Frederick II, Elector Palatine: Pretender to the Norwegian throne

 Frederick was for a time involved in coup plans in Denmark-Norway.
-His wife Dorothea was a daughter of Christian II of Denmark, the former King of Denmark and Norway who was deposed after a Danish noble rebellion in 1523.
+His wife Dorothea was eldest daughter of Christian II of Denmark, the former King of Denmark, Norway and Sweden who was deposed after a Danish noble rebellion in 1523.
 The exiled Christian II was contacted by Olav Engelbrektsson, Catholic Archbishop of Norway and head of the Council of the Realm, in 1529, about retaking the throne of Norway from the Protestant friendly King Frederick I. Christian II was a Protestant, but was also the brother-in-law of Emperor Charles V and therefore vowed to help the Catholic cause in Norway.
 Christian II tried to retake Norway in 1531, but he was defeated in 1532.
 He was then imprisoned and was kept a prisoner for the next 27 years in Denmark.

 After Frederick's marriage to Dorothea in 1535, Frederick soon sent a letter to Olav Engelbrektsson (via emissaries in Brussels) telling him that he would claim the throne and he also promised military support from himself and Charles V. In the winter of 1536, Olav Engelbrektsson sent squads of supporters to villages in Eastern Norway; among other things the squads read the letter out to people, signalling that a new ruler could be on his way.
 However, few peasants joined the would-be rebellion, but other sources say that many farmers and bourgeoisie in Eastern Norway rose up in rebellion for the Archbishop, but it soon failed as no actual support from Frederick or Charles came.
 In the winter of 1537, then, Frederick did send two ships from the Habsburg Netherlands.
 However, this was to no avail as the King of Denmark mounted a naval offensive to secure Norway around the same time.
 Olav Engelbrektsson fled the country in April, bishops Hoskuld Hoskuldsson and Mogens Lauritssøn were arrested, in June, other supporters were punished and the Catholic Church in Norway and the Council of the Realm were abolished.

 Frederick and his wife Dorothea never gave up on his claim to the throne of Norway (and also Denmark), and worked actively to have the Emperor Charles V to support it.
 In 1539, they visited the Emperor in Spain to press the matter, but without success.
 In 1544, Frederick became Elector Palatine.
 The Emperor officially acknowledged Christian III as king of Denmark and Norway the same year, in the Treaty of Speyer, but Frederick continued to press his claim until his death.